wyounas/wyounas.github.io/_posts/2025-12-23-how-to-help-santa-claus-concurrently.md

 <img loading="lazy" src="{{ site.baseurl }}/images/2025-12-23-how-to-help-santa-concurrently/two_three.png" alt="Santa claus third buggy sequence" />

 I found it tricky to detect this using only the tools discussed so far, and then discovered a precedence property expressed in LTL.
 Informally, the property states: once a full group of nine reindeer is ready, consulting must not occur before delivery begins.
 We encode this using the LTL 'until' operator (written as 'U'), which lets us state that consulting must remain false until delivery occurs.
-When SPIN checks this property, it finds a counterexample execution in which Santa consults first, demonstrating that the implementation violates the required precedence rule.
+When SPIN checks this property, it finds a counterexample in which Santa consults first, demonstrating that the implementation violates the required precedence rule.

 There’s one more rule that all of the models above break: Santa must not do the marshalling himself.
 In the above models, Santa is directly counting arrivals and releasing reindeer and elves, which makes it easy to mix up group formation with the work itself.